Eve-Ramat/alx-system_engineering-devops/0x01-shell_permissions/README.md

 (13) **12-directory_permissions:** A script that creates a directory called my_dir with permissions 751 in the working directory.

 (14) **13-change_group:** A script that changes the group owner to school for the file hello

+(15) **100-change_owner_and_group:** A script that changes the owner and the group owner of _hello to vincent and staff respectively.

+The file _hello is in the working directory
+The file _hello is a symbolic link